List Of Barbiturates From Strongest To Weakest

 • intermediate acting

-The ultra short acting barbiturates are injected intravenously and used in anesthesia, are effective within a minute, and last a short time.
-The short to intermediate acting barbiturates are helpful for sleep disorders, and last between three to eight hours.
-Long acting barbiturates take about an hour before they take effect and last approximately twelve hours, which make them useful when treating seizures disorders.
+Ultra short acting barbiturates are injected intravenously and used in anesthesia.
+These drugs are effective within a minute and last a short time.
+Short and intermediate acting barbiturates are helpful for sleep disorders and last between three to eight hours.
+Long acting barbiturates take about an hour before they take effect and last approximately twelve hours, which make them useful for treating seizures disorders.

 Ultra Short-Acting Barbiturates